-The United Nations General Assembly declared 27 June Micro, Small and Medium-sized Enterprises (MSME) Day.
-As the United Nations entity supporting the internationalization of MSMEs, we celebrate the Day with our partners and entrepreneurs across the world.
-United Nations resolution.
+The United Nations General Assembly has declared 27 June as Micro, Small and Medium-sized Enterprises (MSME) Day.
+As the UN entity supporting the internationalization of MSMEs, we celebrate the day with our partners and entrepreneurs across the world.

-The events provide a platform for small business owners to tell their stories of challenges and entrepreneurship and for governments, international organizations and business support organizations to show their commitment to support.
+The events provide a platform for small business owners to tell their stories of entrepreneurship and its challenges, while governments, international organizations and business support organizations show their commitment to support.

 MSMEs are key to inclusive and sustainable recovery.

 As micro, small and medium-sized enterprises emerged stronger from the COVID-19 crisis, ITC, together with its partners, celebrated the pivotal role that these resilient entrepreneurs play in strengthening the global economy.
 The series of events included a live panel discussion ‘MSMEs: Key to an inclusive and sustainable recovery’ with partners, entrepreneurs and policymakers from all over the world, a fireside chat with Facebook, the call for ‘Digital Champions for Small Business,’ a TV talk show with the ITC Executive Director to launch the 2021 SME Competitiveness Outlook ‘Empowering the Green Recovery, and a social media campaign with stories from entrepreneurs.